 In the above example, a mid-day break fast time is given (after 12:22) and also the time of the end of Rohinī constellation (15:03).
 If Rohinï constellation ends after sunset then only an additional mid-day time is given.
 If Rohinī constellation is not preset at all, or if Rohinī ends before mid-day, then only one break fast time is given.

 Daylight-saving time: Daylight-saving time (DST) not considered.
-This means that the exact break fast and eclipse times given herein do not take Daylight-saving time into account.
+This means that the exact break fast and eclipse times given herein do not take Daylight-saving time or "summer time" into account.
 The reader is therefore advised to add the DST difference for the local time zone (usually one hour ) when DST is in effect (during summer months).
 For example, 09:01 am becomes 10:01 am.
 When DST is not in effect, simply observe the local break fast or eclipse times as listed.

 It is the desire of Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja that the calculations for the individual time zones around the world be followed.